SERC-IoT/Starter-TMP36-Temperature-Sensor/esp32/README.md

 | 34 | GPI 34 |  | Vout |

 ![pin diagram](assets/Lolin32_pinout03.png)

+ESP32s have several analogue inputs which can be independantly configured to measure different voltage ranges and different bit depths.
+Pins 34 and 35 are input only.

 Further details and other board pin out diagrams can be found here: https://randomnerdtutorials.com/esp32-pinout-reference-gpios/